HidetomoT/easy_view_bookmarkfile/README.md

     if OS is Linux, you need to add execute permission to the file.
     The number of arguments is one.
-    The output file name is generated automatically. if OS is Windows, enter the command as follows: gosh  easy_view_bookmarkfile.scm  input-bookmark-html-file
+    The output file name is generated automatically. if OS is Windows, launch the Command Prompt, and enter the command as follows:
+            gosh  easy_view_bookmarkfile.scm  input-bookmark-html-file

 #### VERSION